intel-analytics/ipex-llm/docs/readthedocs/source/doc/Nano/Overview/nano.md

 In a conda environment, this will also add this script to `$CONDA_PREFIX/etc/conda/activate.d/`, which will automaticly run when you activate your current environment.

-In a pure pip environment, you need to run `source bigdl-nano-init` every time you open a new shell to get optimal performance.
+In a pure pip environment, you need to run `source bigdl-nano-init` every time you open a new shell to get optimal performance and run `source bigdl-nano-unset-env` if you want to unset these environment variables.

 #### **2.1.2 Usage**